“Deep End (fka Whet)”, Ali Hazelwood

 If you decide to go for it, I think it should be me.

 After I read the signed paperback, I proceeded to read the ebook, and then listened to the audiobook because I simply had to know what a Swedish Lukas Blomqvist sounded like.
 This book is a 2025 masterpiece, so in advance I will let you know that it has dominated the first half of my 2025 reading bracket.
-Good luck to whatever I read between July and December, because Deep End is a tough contender.
+Good luck to whatever I read between July and December, because Whet is a tough contender.

 NOTE: On July 15, 2025, Julie Soto confirmed during the Sacramento leg of her Rose in Chains book tour (featuring Stephanie Garber) that DEI-hating turncoat Target is the reason why this book is Deep End and not Whet.
 Fuck you very much, Target.